 Through school curriculums, there are other considerations one must take into account in teaching life skills that are essential in helping a young person develop.
 One of those is through a popular subject such as Math and economics, which can be used to improve financial literacy.

 Math and economics classes don't generally teach students how to effectively manage money.

-And that's a significant concern given that young people have to make long-reaching financial decisions even earning a college degree.
+And that's a significant concern given that young people have to make long-reaching financial decisions even before earning a college degree.